galenseilis/old_blog/_posts/gutsick-gibbon-robert-carter-statistics.md

 $$\mathbb{E} \left[ \frac{Y}{X} \right] \neq \frac{\mathbb{E}[Y]}{\mathbb{E}[X]}$$

-Both of these quantities are mathematically valid as long as the expectations are defined and we do not divide by zero.
+Neither of this expectations are always defined in the population, but there are also many cases where they will be.
+It depends on what we're willing to assume about the joint distribution of $(X,Y)$.

 Even more generally, if $g$ is a non-linear measurable function of the outcome space, then $$\mathbb{E}[f(X)] \neq f(\mathbb{E}[X]).$$

 ### Can you take an average when distributions are non-normal?

 First, you can always take an average of a finite set of numbers.
 So whenever you have a sample of a random variable suitably-equipped with summation and scale, and notwithstanding other issues like missing data, you can take an average.
+This comprises a description of the sample.

 When it comes to the population the answer is "usually, but not always".
-The average
+The expected value exists for many, but not all distributions.
+A counterexample is the [Cauchy distribution](https://en.wikipedia.org/wiki/Cauchy_distribution) whose expectations do not exist.
+Sometimes there are mathematical techniques available that give us something as close as possible to an expected value as we can even though the expected value itself does not exist.
+For example, the [odd momments](https://stats.stackexchange.com/a/569486/69508) of a standard Cauchy distribution are zero.

 ### Weighted Average